OtorresYH/testing/README.md

 http://localhost:5173
 ```

 The website should now be running!
-You can click buttons, submit forms, and see everything working.
+You can:
+- Create an account
+- Sign in
+- Create invoices
+- View your invoice dashboard

 To stop the server, press `Ctrl+C` in your terminal.

 ---

-## 📦 Deploy to Vercel (Recommended)
+## 📦 Deploy to Netlify

-Vercel is a free hosting platform perfect for this project.
-Follow these exact steps:
+Netlify is the recommended hosting platform for this project because it supports:
+- Static site hosting
+- Serverless Functions (for Stripe and email)
+- Automatic HTTPS
+- Free tier with generous limits

 ### Prerequisites for Deployment

 1. **GitHub Account** - Create one at [github.com](https://github.com) if you don't have one
-2. **Vercel Account** - Create one at [vercel.com](https://vercel.com) (you can sign up with your GitHub account)
+2. **Netlify Account** - Create one at [netlify.com](https://netlify.com) (you can sign up with your GitHub account)

 ### Step 1: Push Your Project to GitHub